The Ross Sisters: Early life and performing careers

-The Ross sisters were born in West Texas, to Veda Cordelia Lipham and her husband Charles Adolphus Ross.
+The Ross sisters were born in West Texas, to Veda Cordelia Lipham and Charles Adolphus Ross.
 Their performances were first reviewed in Billboard in September 1942, when they appeared in Boston in the show Count Me In.
 The reviewer wrote, "The acrobatic antics of the Ross Sisters stop the show on two occasions.
 These kids are fresh, and their work is sensational."
 In May 1943 they appeared in Post War Revue, presented by Billy Rose at the Diamond Horseshoe nightclub in New York City, where a review praised their "amazing acro contortion work".

 After performing a "grand acrobatic dance" in the 1944 MGM musical film Broadway Rhythm, to the song "Solid Potato Salad" co-written by Don Raye, Gene de Paul and Hughie Prince, they appeared regularly in nightclub shows around the United States.
 In May 1944, a reviewer noted that: "Girls are weak in the voice department but go over on the contortion stuff.
 Trick back bends with hanky pick-ups raise a flock of oohs and aahs from customers.
 Gals walk off to a good hand."
-In October 1944 it was reported that the sisters were resuming their school work, but instead, they soon left to perform in Europe.
 The sisters arrived in Southampton, England, on the Queen Mary in September 1946.
 Several weeks later, they performed before King George VI and Queen Elizabeth at the 1946 Royal Variety Performance at the London Palladium.
 They were featured in Piccadilly Hayride, a London stage revue starring comedian Sid Field, that ran from 1946 to 1948, and performed "Five Minutes More", a song by Sammy Cahn and Jule Styne, which was a hit for Frank Sinatra.

 By 1950, the sisters had all married, and there are no records of later public performances.